 As with other XML types and as noted in [XML Media]Section 10, repeated expansion of maliciously constructed XML entities can be used to consume large amounts of memory, which may cause XML processors in constrained environments to fail.

 In addition, because of the extensibility features for TTML and of XML in general, it is possible that "application/ttml+xml" may describe content that has security implications beyond those described here.
-However, if the processor follows only the normative semantics of the published specification, this content will be outside TTML namespaces and may be ignored.
+However, TTML does not provide for any sort of active or executable content, and if the processor follows only the normative semantics of the published specification, this content will be outside TTML namespaces and may be ignored.
 Only in the case where the processor recognizes and processes the additional content, or where further processing of that content is dispatched to other processors, would security issues potentially arise.
 And in that case, they would fall outside the domain of this registration document.

+Although not prohibited, there are not expectations that XML signatures or encryption would normally be employed.

 Interoperability considerations: